 Beware of a suspicious call from someone pretending to be a lawyer who claims they can represent you, for a fee, in your dispute with a timeshare trader.
 Some criminals trying to commit fraud will pretend to be genuine and reputable legal firms.
 In all cases, their sole aim is to steal your money.

-Never be persuaded to make an up-front payment of any sort, always seek independent advice first.
+Never be persuaded to make an up-front payment of any sort.
+Always seek independent advice first.

 DO I HAVE ANY PROTECTION IF I SIGN A FINANCE AGREEMENT OR PAY BY CREDIT / DEBIT CARD?

-If you pay for the product by credit card or on finance arranged by the trader, and if it costs more than £100 but less than £30,000, you are protected by the Consumer Credit Act 1974.
+If you pay for the product by credit card or on finance arranged by the trader, and it costs more than £100 but less than £30,000, you are protected by the Consumer Credit Act 1974.
 Section 75 of the Act makes the card provider as responsible as the trader for a breach of contract or a misrepresentation.
 You are entitled to take action against the trader, the card provider or both.
 If the cost exceeds £30,000 and is less than £60,260, and the finance was arranged specifically to buy the product, you may be able to claim against the finance company under section 75A of the Consumer Credit Act 1974.

 If you use a debit card to purchase the product, you may be able to take advantage of the chargeback scheme.
 Chargeback is the term used by card providers for reclaiming a card payment from the trader's bank.
 If you can provide evidence of a breach of contract - the product was not 'as described', for example - you can ask your card provider to attempt to recover the payment.
 Check with your card provider as to how the scheme rules apply to your card and what the time limit is for making a claim.